 What is digital money?

-- Digital money refers to encrypted tokens or "coins".
+Digital money refers to encrypted tokens or "coins".
 Those can be stored on a decentralised and distributed online ledger using blockchain technology.
-A well-known form of digital cash are unregulated, private cryptocurrencies like Bitcoin.
+This represents a familiar manifestation of digital cash, distinct from regulated forms and private cryptocurrencies like Bitcoin.
 Other forms of Digital Money remain controlled by central authorities such as the Digital Yuan.

 What are stablecoins and CBDCs?